Why Animal Exploiters Attack Big Cat Rescue Online

 Opponents complain that we don’t talk a lot about them being born here, and the reason is that people see us as a model sanctuary.
 If they don’t process our entire message they might think that if BCR ever bred wild cats, then it must be a good thing to do.
 We want to be sure they don’t leave here or our website, thinking it’s OK to breed wild animals for life in cages; because it’s not.

-BCR has been covered positively by the press over 1000 times (click here to see our media coverage).
+BCR has been covered positively by the press over several thousand times (click here to see our media coverage).
 However on three occasions some years ago, in 2006-7 and 2011, the exploiters convinced reporters to print their lies.
 The latter time the report was based primarily on the exploiter we had sued earlier that year.
 Because the exploiters constantly drag out those stories and repost them online, we have gone point by point through the lies in them at the sites below:

 2011 https://bigcatrescue.org/channel-10-repeats-big-cat-abusers-lies/ (based largely on lies of the exploiter we sued that year)